chdwck/wicksworld.dev/app/blogs/webgl-map-builder-09-12-2023/content.md

 series: Kill the Evil Devlogs
 description: A summary of how I handled state management with my WebGL powered map builder.
 ---
-WebGl is so cool.
+WebGL is so cool.
 It's daunting, but worth the learning curve.
 I avoided it for years because I thought it would only be useful for 3D creative programming.
 I now see 2D WebGL as the secret to unlocking native performance in web apps for complex UIs.